 For a complete copy of a particular public chapter, please visit the Secretary of State's Web site.

 Public Chapter 9 SB 541 - HB 887

 This act defines, for sales and use tax purposes, "energy resource recovery facility" as a facility that produces energy in the form of steam or chilled water from controlled burning of any combustible materials, where such energy is to be used to heat or cool 5 or more separate buildings.

 Public Chapter 87 SB 1175 - HB 1248

 This act amends Tenn.
 Code Ann.
-Sections 67-2-112(b) and 67-4-1703 to provide a filing extension for armed forces personnel stationed outside the United States during Operation Enduring Freedom or other hostilities who are liable for individual income tax or professional privilege tax.
+Sections 67-2-112(b) and 67-4-1703 to provide a filing extension for armed forces personnel stationed outside the United States during Operation Enduring Freedom or other hostilities who are liable for Hall income tax or professional privilege tax.
 The extended filing deadline is ninety (90) days following the end of the hostilities or ninety (90) days after they are transferred from the combat zone, whichever comes first.
 No penalty or interest will accrue during the extension period for timely filed returns.

 (This act also applies to property taxes, which are not administered by the Department of Revenue.)

 Public Chapter 118 SB 1753 - HB 1808